ok-nick/opensource.contentauth.org/docs/signing/local-signing.md

 c2patool -m my_manifest.json -o signed_image.jpg my_image.jpg
 ```

 The example above uses the information in `my_manifest.json` to add a new manifest to output `signed_image.jpg` using source `my_image.jpg`.
 The manifest will be signed using the PS256 signature algorithm with private key `mykey.pem`.
-The manifest will contain the trust chain specified in `mycerts.pem`.
+The manifest will contain the trust chain specified in `mycerts.pub`.

 :::warning
 This example accesses the private key and certificate directly from the file system, which is fine during development, but is not secure for production use.
 For more information, see [Using a certificate in production](prod-cert.mdx).
 :::

-### Confirm it worked
+### 4. Confirm it worked

 Use C2PA Tool to confirm that you successfully signed the asset.
 Enter a command like this: